The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 Player Instruction: IF-S | Link opens in a new window

 By selecting the Inside Forward support I want him to draw opponents out of position by moving more horizontally playing close to the false nine but within the reach of the complete wingback in order to create a problem for the fullback on whom to cover – the CWB who has acres of space down the wide channel or the IF-s who drops into the half space and are positioned on the edge of zone 14.
-With the player role and duty of the AMR will we naturally experience constant overlaps when the WB right has an attacking duty.
+With the player role and duty of the AMR we will naturally experience overlaps as the CWB moves into final third.

-The main responsibility of the player role IF-S within the Passion4FMs Football Manager 2015 Barcelona tiki taka tactics is to add numbers around the ball zone – providing an (counter) attacking outlet in the transition phases.
-He will provide numerical superiority by coming deep to get the ball in the build up phase, sit narrower and roam from position in the attacking transition phase and by getting into oppposition area in the final third to give advancing passing options for the DLP-S, CWB-A and F9 to thread passes into the penalty box from wide or zone 14.
+The main responsibility of the player role IF-S within the Passion4FMs Football Manager 2019 Barcelona tiki taka tactics is to add numbers around the ball zone – providing an (counter) attacking outlet in the transition phases.
+He will provide numerical superiority by coming deep to get the ball in the build up phase, sit narrower in the attacking transition phase and by getting into oppposition area in the final third to give advancing passing options for the DLP-S, CWB-A and F9 to thread passes into the penalty box from wide or zone 14.

-For some his playing style can resemble something between the description and duty of the defensive winger in order to press the opposing fullback out of possession, wide advanced playmaker support in terms of moving towards the center, making him available at all times and spray passes, or the tendency of the raumdeuter to find pockets of space in the final third.
-The role of the inside forward is literally build on utilizing a great intensity and dynamic off the ball movements in order to regain possession as quickly as possible, create chances for others and be able to finish off attacks in the same manner as the IF-A.
+For some his playing style can resemble something between the description and duty of the pressing forward in order to press the opposing fullback out of possession, wide advanced playmaker support in terms of moving towards the center, making him available at all times and spray passes, or the tendency of the raumdeuter to find pockets of space in the final third.
+The role of the inside forward is literally build on utilizing a great intensity and dynamic off the ball movements in order to regain possession as quickly as possible, create chances for others and be able to finish off attacks in the same manner as the IF (left).

-While I prefer the IF-A to be more direct in his playing style, seeking to penetrate the opponents defensive block by runs past the marker I want the IF-S to hold up the ball more often and look first and foremost to retain possession.
-The slower tempo will let the CWB-A to get forward, the F9 to drop deep and the IF-A to accelerate in behind the D-line – letting the team get the required positional template for the attacking phase (2-3-5 or 2-1-3-4).
+While I prefer the IF (left) to be more direct in his playing style, seeking to penetrate the opponents defensive block by runs past the marker I want the IF-S to hold up the ball more often and look first and foremost to retain possession.
+The slower tempo will let the CWB to get forward, the F9 to drop deep and the other IF to accelerate in behind the D-line – letting the team get the required positional template for the attacking phase (2-3-5 or 2-1-3-4).

 Here it’s a matter of offloading the ball to a player in a more dangerous position or to a player with better vision.
 But if necessary and purposeful he will have license to run past opponents using his dribbling abilities to either get into position for a low cross (from byline) or make a killer pass as soon he finds himself with space.